Anne Day - Vice Chair

 Scott Hatton - Chair

 I have lived in the village on Orwell Road since 2012 with my partner Jane Baker, and our 2 children, who both attend Barrington Primary School.
 We love Barrington and plan to stay in the village for a very long time, if not forever.
 I want the best for the village and feel my contributions as a Parish Councillor help with this.
 Along with the day to day, due to the Cemex development there are many big decisions to be made for future of the village, and I want to ensure that everyone's voice is heard and represented.

-I would like for as many people as possible in the village to understand how the Parish Council works, what its aims and objectives are, what it can and cannot influence, and how it is working for the benefit of whole village.
+I would like for as many people as possible in the village to understand how the Parish Council works, what its aims and objectives are, what it can (and cannot) influence, and how it is working for the benefit of the whole village.

-I work as a European Purchasing Manager for a global technology company.
+I work as a Purchasing Manager for a global technology company.
 Previously I've spent time living and working in France with Jane and the children, and before that I worked in telecoms, hence my interest and promotion of fibre broadband in the village.

 I feel I understand the budgetary pressures and challenges that all individuals, councils, central government and businesses face.
 I see this both in Barrington, the UK and also internationally.
 I hope that I can bring some of my experience to help Barrington and the Parish Council.